LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Wisconsin

-Governor Tony Evers says he’ll sign an order that closes all non-essential businesses and urges people to stay home to slow the spread of COVID-19.
+Governor Tony Evers says he’ll sign an order that closes all non-essential businesses and urges people to stay home to slow the spread of COVID-19, according to WFRV.

 This story will be updated as additional states are added to the list.